Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

-\textbf{Encoding Historical Information}.
 The raw trajectory data describes the relative coordinates of pedestrians.
-Generally, the historical encoder $\phi$ performs the following operations.
+Concretely, the history encoder $\phi(\cdot)$ performs the following operations.
 For each pedestrian $n$ with historical observations of $T$ steps, we first apply a 1D-CNN with $T$ kernels on the input features to calculate the influences of previous steps on the last~(current) timestep.
-Given that $t=T$ is the most influential step for $t=T+1$, we then concatenate the last timestep of the resulting $T$ feature maps; and lastly adjust the importance of the concatenation using self-attention~\cite{vaswani2017attention} to obtain the historical context encoding $\hat{\mbf{x}}^{(n)}_{\phi}$.
+Since the step at $t=T$ holds the most influence over $t=T+1$, we concatenate the last timesteps from the resulting $T$ feature maps, and weigh the concatenation using self-attention~\cite{vaswani2017attention} to obtain the historical context encoding $\hat{\mathbf{x}}^{(n)}_{\phi}$.